 The mortgagee is the giver of a loan.
-Mortgagor, on the other hand, is the one who takes the loan, keeps assets as collateral, and pays interest and installment.
+On the other hand, Mortgagor is the one who takes the loan, keeps assets as collateral, and pays interest and installments.

 Agreement of home financing or loan is between the mortgagee and the mortgager.
 However, the mortgagee decides the term of the funding or loan.
-If mortgagor chooses to take a loan from a particular mortgagee, he or she needs to abide by the terms of the agreement, such as interest rate, number of years, and so on.
+If a mortgagor chooses to take a loan from a particular mortgagee, they need to abide by the terms of the agreement, such as interest rate, number of years, and so on.
 Mortgagor, on his part, can decide the amount of loan that he wants (subject to a limit) and also the tenure of the loan.
-The mortgagor has many choices to avail the loan from, and therefore, could decide on the loan that best suits him or her.
+The mortgagor has many choices to avail the loan and, therefore, could decide on the loan that best suits them.

-Once both parties agree on terms of the loan, the mortgagee starts preparing the documents of the loan.
-These documents consist of details such as tenure, interest payment, guarantor, the purpose of the loan, collateral (if any), and so on.
-Additionally, the mortgagee also prepares documents carrying rules of interest payments to give mortgagor a clear idea of what would be his or her liabilities after availing the loan.
+Once both parties agree on the terms of the loan, the mortgagee starts preparing the documents of the loan.
+These documents consist of details such as tenure, interest payment, guarantor, the purpose of the loan, collateral (if any), etc. Additionally, the mortgagee also prepares documents carrying rules of interest payments to give the mortgagor a clear idea of what would be their liabilities after availing of the loan.

-Mortgagor, on the other hand, needs to submit all documents showing that he or she is eligible for the loan.
-Generally, the documents include proof of identity, proof of address, proof of income, and so on.
-Only after verification and approval of these documents, the mortgagee decides the amount of loan and interest that the mortgagor is eligible for.
+Mortgagor, on the other hand, needs to submit all documents showing that they are eligible for the loan.
+Generally, the documents include proof of identity, proof of address, proof of income, etc. Only after verification and approval of these documents the mortgagee decides the amount of loan and interest that the mortgagor is eligible for.